YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 > Model this concept with an enumeration.

+Level 4: Parametrized response:

+> Add an ${enumName} enumeration.

-Level 4: Resource response with Reference:
+Level 5: Resource response with Reference:

 > Please review the [Enumeration](https://mycourses2.mcgill.ca/) part of the Class Diagram lecture.